NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/hpc.md

 ```
 module load singularity/3.5.0
 ```
-- Load or install aria2 to optimize the download performance of our containers
+- Load or install aria2 to optimize the download performance of our containers (THIS IS OPTIONAL)
 ```
 module load aria2c
 ```